smruthi33/Code-Pattern/README.md

 ![](images/Service_credentials.png)

-## 5. Run the notebook

-When a notebook is executed, what is actually happening is that each code cell in the notebook is executed, in order, from top to bottom.

-> IMPORTANT: The first time you run your notebook, you will need to install the necessary packages in section 1.1 and then `Restart the kernel`.

-Each code cell is selectable and is preceded by a tag in the left margin.
-The tag format is `In [x]:`.
-Depending on the state of the notebook, the `x` can be:

-* A blank, this indicates that the cell has never been executed.
-* A number, this number represents the relative order this code step was executed.
-* A `*`, this indicates that the cell is currently executing.

-There are several ways to execute the code cells in your notebook:

-* One cell at a time.
-  * Select the cell, and then press the `Play` button in the toolbar.
-* Batch mode, in sequential order.
-  * From the `Cell` menu bar, there are several options available.
-For example, you can `Run All` cells in your notebook, or you can `Run All Below`, that will start executing from the first cell under the currently selected cell, and then continue executing all cells that follow.
-* At a scheduled time.
-  * Press the `Schedule` button located in the top right section of your notebook panel.
-Here you can schedule your notebook to be executed once at some future time, or repeatedly at your specified interval.

 # Text Extraction Using Optical Character Recognition

 * Install Tesseract OCR.
 Follow the instructions according to you system specifications